groc-prog/pyneo4j-ogm/README.md

 #### Serializing models <a name="serializing-models"></a>

 When serializing models to a dictionary or JSON string, the models `element_id and id` fields are `automatically added` to the corresponding dictionary/JSON string when calling Pydantic's `dict()` or `json()` methods.
-Furthermore, functionality like `aliases` and `exclusion of fields` are available for both the element_id and id field out of the box.

 #### Hooks <a name="hooks"></a>